Introduction

 Other lakes not far from us that provide excellent conditions for SUP are:

-They are all very picturesque locations to practice your skills, complete with stunning views all around you.
+They are all very picturesque locations to practice your skills, guaranteeing stunning views all around you.

-You can store your paddleboard with us at Crafnant House if you are having a day off during your holiday!
+You can also store your paddleboard with us at Crafnant House if you are having a day off the water during your Wales holiday!

 8. Rock Climbing